 Just disclose, ok?
 If you don't meet some minimum threshold for disclosure (the Greenhill tournament disclosure policy requires what I consider the minimum acceptable disclosure) and your opponent reads disclosure theory, then you're going to lose.

 The aff must tell the neg what aff they're going to read unless it's a new aff.

 At the Greenhill RR/tournament I am going to adjudicate disputes about the disclosure policy exclusively on the basis of who I think is correct.
 Both debaters can say their piece/explain the situation but I will not decide these disputes "on the flow."
 To be clear, I'll still evaluate arguments like "must disclose full text/open source/etc." like other normal theory arguments.
 But I will decide disputes about the disclosure policy such as those about: lying about what the aff said, whether someone didn't disclose tags/cites/whatever, whether someone waited too long to disclose, etc. based on what I think about the disclosure policy.
 I will not listen to debates about whether the disclosure policy matters/how it's worded/whether your school doesn't have a wiki (you should have foreseen this problem)/how bad the wifi is/etc. If you have questions about how I interpret the disclosure policy, feel free to ask me whenever.

-The wiki goes down during the Greenhill tournament.
+The wiki goes down every year during the Greenhill tournament.
 When it does, both debaters should make an effort to contact each other to disclose.

 People that have influenced my views on debate